explaingit

 Prompt 2

-How do I use Turso's vector search feature to build a similarity search for AI embeddings?
+How do I use Turso's vector search feature in Python to store text embeddings and find the closest match to a query vector?

 Prompt 3